dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 8.3.1.2 Drag using easy cases

 Drag, like any phenomenon related to fluids, is a hard problem.
-In particular, there is no way to calculate the drag coefficient 𝑐d as a function of Reynolds number 𝖱𝖾—even for simple shapes such as a sphere or a cylinder.
+In particular, there is no way to calculate the drag coefficient 𝑐d as a function of Reynolds number 𝖱𝖾 — even for simple shapes such as a sphere or a cylinder.

 However, dimensional analysis (Section 5.3.2) has told us that drag coefficient